Tag Archives: Vinyl

 The meanest and heaviest album of KISS’ classic era.
 When their self-titled debut LP wasted no time in sliding out of the charts, KISS headed back into the studio to rush out a replacement, 1974’s Hotter Than Hell.
 This time ramping up the layers and distortion in an attempt to replicate the power of their live sound.
 The sludgy, messy end result is oft-criticised but I think the album has a dark, underground edge and the more metallic material here works really well.
 Songs like the genius riff-fest Parasite and the predatory Watchin’ You sound gritty and nasty.
 My main gripe is the stupidly slow tempos.
 Top tunes like Got To Choose, the title-track and Let Me Go Rock N’ Roll just sound like they need a good kick up the arse.
 But they’re still enjoyable versions if you just get into that blockier, doomier mindset and, best of all, there are no real clunkers here.
 They won’t show up on greatest hits sets but tracks like Comin’ Home, Goin’ Blind and Strange Ways are all choice deep cuts for the KISS connoisseur.
 Especially Strange Ways for its phenomenal whacked-out Ace Frehley guitar solo.
 Total attitude.
 Not their hottest album then but definitely one of their coolest, a rewarding evocation of KISS’ hungry years.

-Mayhem – Deathcrush (Review)
+Mayhem – Deathcrush (Album Review)

 Released back in 1987, before lineup changes led to a chain of events that would make them infamous, Mayhem’s debut EP Deathcrush achieved notoriety on the strength of its music alone.
 It’s 18 minutes of metal that’s as primal and abrasive as it gets.
 With neither black or death metal codified as separate musical styles yet, Deathcrush is a mercurial mix of both.
 The rumbling riffs and crude lyrics (“her guts were boiling out of her butt”) lean towards the fledgling death genre.
 But the necro production, bulldozer guitar tones and punk mentality follow in the footsteps of early Bathory, Hellhammer, Sodom et al: a course that would eventually to lead to the birth of black metal in the band’s native Norway.
 The howling, stubbed-toe vocals of Maniac, the harsh Quorthon-like vocals of Messiah and the spooky unease created by the avant-garde instrumentals Silvester Anfang and Weird (Manheim) all add to the palpable sense of darkness and evil that make Deathcrush a crucial evolutionary step in the black metal story.
 Pure Fucking Armageddon from start to finish.
 And the band was just getting started…

-Iron Maiden – Iron Maiden (Review)
+Iron Maiden – Iron Maiden (Album Review)

 Iron Maiden – Iron Maiden (1980)